Contact Us 1-800-596-4880

 Compiling your policy creates the WebAssembly binary file and configuration files necessary to upload your policy to Exchange and deploy it to a Flex Gateway.

-Publish your policy on Exchange to distribute a beta version of your policy for testing with your Flex Gateway configuration.
-To deploy a policy to Flex Gateway, see step 9.
+Publish your policy on Exchange to distribute a development version of your policy for testing with your Flex Gateway configuration and to release production-ready policies.
+To deploy a policy to Flex Gateway, see step seven.

-10. Configure a new version of this API instance by returning to step 2.
+8. Configure a new version of this API instance by returning to step two.